sjensen39/CRiSSP/README.md

 # CRiSSP
-A ML algorithm for food Classification of Risotto, Sushi, Steak, and Pizza (CRiSSP) Created by: Sofie J and Sanya M
+An ML algorithm using a custom and pre-trained CNN for food Classification of Risotto, Sushi, Steak, and Pizza (CRiSSP).
+Created by: Sofie J and Sanya M